Man City VAR disallowed goal: Pep Guardiola's side perplexed as Video Assistant Referee makes first major call of Premier League season to disallow Gabriel Jesus goal | Goal.com

 Man City perplexed as VAR makes first major call of Premier League season to disallow Jesus goal

-Manchester City saw their third goal against West Ham ruled out by VAR in a controversial call after Gabriel Jesus had found the net.
+Manchester City saw their third goal against West Ham ruled out by the Video Assistant Referee (VAR) in a controversial call after Gabriel Jesus had found the net.

 Raheem Sterling was adjudged to be offside in what was an extremely tight call as he raced onto David Silva's through pass before squaring for Brazilian Jesus to tap home.